 Fouled turbocharger parts:

-- If the inlet filter for the compressor on turbine side is dirty, then enough air cannot be supplied for combustion, which leads to surging.
+- If the inlet filter for the compressor on the turbine side is dirty, then enough air cannot be supplied for combustion, which leads to surging.

 - Similarly, if the turbine side is also dirty i. e nozzle, blades etc. enough air cannot be produced for combustion